 The Cup

 National cups start before the first round of a new season.
-The number of teams that qualify for the cup is the highest possible exponential of 2.
-And so, in a country with 3 divisions (21 leagues, 168 teams) the number of teams participating in the cup is 128.
+The number of teams that qualify for the cup is the highest possible exponential of 2 (up to 4096 due to number of weeks in season and how scheduling is done in Sokker).
+And so, in a country with 3 divisions (13 leagues, 156 teams) the number of teams participating in the cup is 128.
 The national cup is based on ranking points which are used to determine whether a team qualifies for the cup and determining the fixtures for the cup.
 This increases the importance of friendly matches, especially for bottom league teams, as the loss of ranking points may decide whether a team qualifies or not.
-The national ranking page of a country shows the teams that will qualify for the cup the following season, by highlighting those not qualified with a grey background.
+The national ranking page of a country shows the teams that will qualify for the cup the following season, by highlighting those not qualified with a different background.

-In each round the teams will be allocated into two baskets according to their seeding based on their previous year's ranking point as of Monday of week 15, with the 1st basket containing the "strongest" 50% of teams, and the 2nd containing the "weakest" 50%.
-Once this is done, the pairings will then be random - i.e. any team from the 1st basket could play any team from the 2nd basket.
+In each round the teams will be allocated into two pots according to their seeding based on their previous seasons ranking point as of Monday of week 13, with the 1st pot containing the "stronger" 50% of teams, and the 2nd containing the "weaker" 50%.
+Once this is done, the pairings will then be random - i.e. any team from the 1st pot could play any team from the 2nd pot.

-The teams play one match only, at the stadium of the weaker team.
-Matches are played in the cup system, with extra time and penalties if necessary.
+The teams play one match only, at the stadium of the weaker team ("weaker" by ranking on the drawing day of the Cup).
+Matches are played on Fridays in the cup system, with extra time and penalties if necessary.

 Champions Cup